Sakhalin Tunnel

-The Sakhalin Tunnel (Сахалинский тоннель) is an incomplete and currently postponed construction project, which after completion would connect the island of Sakhalin with mainland Russia via a tunnel of approximately 10 km under the Nevelskoy Strait (the narrowest part of the Strait of Tartary).
+The Sakhalin Tunnel (Сахалинский тоннель) is an incomplete and currently indefinitely postponed construction project, which after completion would have connected the island of Sakhalin with mainland Russia via a tunnel of approximately 10 km under the Nevelskoy Strait (the narrowest part of the Strait of Tartary).

+The construction started under the late Stalinist rule to serve primarily military and settlements purposes, and was abandoned on May 26, 1953 soon after Stalin's death.

 History

 Early proposals and planning

 The concept of a tunnel under the Nevelskoy Strait has existed since the 19th century, although it was never seriously pursued due to economic reasons.
 Studies into the feasibility of the project were first undertaken by the Soviet Union in the late 1930s, although World War II made progress at this time impossible.
 Joseph Stalin later announced in 1950 his intention to build a railway link to Sakhalin, either via rail ferry, a causeway, or a tunnel.
 A decision to construct a tunnel was announced by the Soviet government on May 5, 1950, along with a rail ferry link to serve as a temporary solution.
 The project was intended primarily to serve a military purpose, allowing better connection between Sakhalin and the mainland for sections of the Red Army stationed on the island.